lilianricaud/patterning-complexity/permaculture_patterning_spand_journal_2015.md

 Shift focus from objects to relationships

-Fritjof Capra clearly highlighted the differences between the mechanistic and systems world views
+Fritjof Capra clearly highlighted the differences between the mechanistic and systems world views[^7].

-# 7
-.

 In the traditional mechanistic approach, the world is seen as a collection of objects or elements.
 These of course interact with one another and hence there are relationships between them, but relationships are seen as secondary.
 In the systems view, relationships are seen as primary.
 As Capra wrote: